Microtelecom/libperseus-sdr/README.md

 ```

 Once you achieve the above output, connect the hardware and restart the program: now it should acquire samples form the radio (don't expect to hear any audio though, it is just storing samples in a file named ```perseusdata```).
-If it is the first time you are using liberseus-sdr on your system, a logout (not reboot) may be needed.
+If it is the first time you are using liberseus-sdr on your system, a logout (not reboot) may be needed in order to get the USB configurations active.